Tapanhaz/shoonya-symbolsearch/README.md

 # shoonya-symbolsearch

-Please read the code ..
+Please read the Readme.pdf for detailed info.